 One 2014 study suggests that the zero-gravity nature of inversion can reduce compression.
 The authors of the study also noted that inversion may potentially prevent disability from back problems.
 This could also reduce the need for spinal surgery.

-The types of inversion exercises a person can do depend on the equipment available.
+The inversion exercises a person can do depends on the equipment available.

 Inversion chairs use similar concepts as the table.
 The major difference is that a person will sit instead of stand.
 These run between $150 and $450, depending on the brand and model.